Ingenium-Games/ingenium/Implementations/IMPLEMENTATION_SUMMARY.md

 ## Completed Work

-This PR successfully implements the infrastructure needed to merge ig.base and ig.interact resources into ig.core, focusing on performance optimization and proper architecture.
+This PR successfully implements the infrastructure needed to merge ig.base and ig.interact resources into ingenium, focusing on performance optimization and proper architecture.

 ### Files Created (13 total)